Answering from Sure to Uncertain: Uncertainty-Aware Curriculum Learning for Video Question Answering: The Proposed Method

-where $w_i$ is computed as $w_i=1-\sigma \left(\frac{U_i}{\lambda (e)}\right)$, and $U_i$ represents the (normalized) uncertainty of the sample $\bm{x}_i$, which will be explained in more detail later. $\sigma(\cdot)$ denotes the Sigmoid function, and $\lambda (e)$ is a monotonically increasing function.
+Concretely, in our SPL, the loss function in epoch $e$ is defined as follows, $\mathcal{L}(\bm{\xi};e)=\frac{1}{D}\sum_{i=1}^D w_il\left(f_{\bm{\xi}}(\bm{x}_i),y_i\right)$, where $w_i$ is computed as $w_i=1-\sigma \left(\frac{U_i}{\lambda (e)}\right)$, and $U_i$ represents the (normalized) uncertainty of the sample $\bm{x}_i$, which will be explained in more detail later. $\sigma(\cdot)$ denotes the Sigmoid function, and $\lambda (e)$ is a monotonically increasing function.
 At the outset of training, samples with low uncertainty (easier data) are assigned higher weights compared to samples with high uncertainty (more challenging examples).
 As training progresses (with increasing $e$), the weights of low-uncertainty samples and high-uncertainty samples converge towards equality, ultimately resulting in the involvement of all data.

 Essentially, the uncertainty $U_i$ (and the weight $w_i$ based on it) proposed in this work is a function of network parameters.
 Consequently, it would also possess gradients with respect to these parameters during the backward propagation process.
 However, this should be prevented because the model would predict the results that have no uncertainty eventually if no constraint is applied to the weight $w_i$.
-Previous SPL methods prevent this by applying a regularization to the weight as shown in Eq. \ref{ospl}.
+Previous SPL methods prevent this by applying a regularization to the weight as shown in the previous section.
 Nevertheless, we lack knowledge of the uncertainty prior across the training set, making it challenging to determine an appropriate weight regularization.
-To overcome this hurdle, we take an alternative approach: we detach the weight from the computation graph and nullify the gradients with respect to the parameters, i.e.,
+To overcome this hurdle, we take an alternative approach: we detach the weight from the computation graph and nullify the gradients with respect to the parameters, i.e., $\nabla_{\bm{\xi}} w_i:=\bm{0}, \forall i=1,\cdots,D$.